Beware the Bears

 Colleen Drake (AKA Teacup) has over sixty years of hiking exerience (yes, I'm really old) and has seen some pretty big changes over those many years.
 Join her on the Solitude Trail & share some of these adventures while exploring with her the value of solitude in the wilderness.

-One thought on “Beware the Bears
+2 thoughts on “Beware the Bears

 Leave a reply to jcvisme Cancel reply